jackhenry02/jackhenry02/README.md

 Hi, I'm Jack!
 Welcome to my GitHub profile.

 Feel free to look at some of my code.
-It is messy, but I am slowly getting better with time.
+Sorry it is messy, I am slowly getting better with time though.

 #

-### Website repository
+### Website

 [**CLICK ME**](https://jackhenry02.github.io/jackhenry02/)

+(it is made from scratch so be nice please 🙏)

 #